brink-daniel/ssms-object-explorer-menu/README.md

 ## FAQ

-### Where can I get the source code for the SSMS Object Explorer Menu extension?
+### Where can I get the source code for the Object Explorer Menu extension?

 You can find the full source code, documentation, and issue tracker on our GitHub repository: [https://github.com/brink-daniel/ssms-object-explorer-menu](https://github.com/brink-daniel/ssms-object-explorer-menu)